AutoPas/DocTagChecker/README.md

     npm run all
     ```

     This is critical.
-Without this step the JavaScript code, which is what's actually run, is not built and nothing changes!
+Without this step, the JavaScript code, which is what's actually run, is not built, and nothing changes!
-1. Commit, push, review, merge to main.
+1. Commit, push, review, and merge to main.
 1. (If applicable) Create a new release using the [release script](script/release).

     ```bash